-8 Paul is assuming that they will be listening to the Holy Spirit.
+1 Paul is assuming that they will be listening to the Holy Spirit.

-9 Less than 2% of the Greek manuscripts, of objectively inferior quality, omit "let us be of the same mind" (as in NIV, NASB, LB, TEV, etc.).
-10 By changing from 'me' to 'us' I suppose Paul is including Timothy.
+2 Less than 2% of the Greek manuscripts, of objectively inferior quality, omit "let us be of the same mind" (as in NIV, NASB, LB, TEV, etc.).

+3 By changing from 'me' to 'us' I suppose Paul is including Timothy.

-11 I take this as a personal challenge-to be a pattern that others can use to distinguish between friends and enemies of the cross.
-Since the cross of Christ represents death to self, most people aren't interested.
-12 Apparently relativistic, humanistic materialists have been around for quite a while.
+4 I take this as a personal challenge-to be a pattern that others can use to distinguish between friends and enemies of the cross.
+Since the cross of Christ represents death to self, most people are not interested.

+5 Apparently relativistic, humanistic materialists have been around for quite a while.

-13 He will deliver us from this world scene, with emphasis upon the glorification of our bodies.
+6 He will deliver us from this world scene, with emphasis upon the glorification of our bodies.

-14 Although, as the Psalmist says, we are "fearfully and wonderfully made" (Psalm 139:14), it is also the case that our physical bodies limit us, and not infrequently that limitation reaches the point of being humiliating.
-Personally, I'm ready and waiting for my glorified body.
-15 'this way' presumably refers to imitating Paul.
+7 Although, as the Psalmist says, we are "fearfully and wonderfully made" (Psalm 139:14), it is also the case that our physical bodies limit us, and not infrequently that limitation reaches the point of being humiliating.
+Personally, I am ready and waiting for my glorified body, but in the meantime, I am very happy to be able to contribute to Christ's Kingdom down here.

+8 "This way" presumably refers to imitating Paul.

-16 We have here a common word for 'yokefellow', and although the context seems to ask for a proper name we don't know of any examples elsewhere of such use.
+9 We have here a common word for 'yokefellow', and although the context seems to ask for a proper name we do not know of any examples elsewhere of such use.
 Referring back to 2:25, the description of Epaphroditus makes him a good candidate.
 He is carrying this letter, and being from Philippi he would be familiar with the facts in the case.

-17 The Book of Life is the place to have your name.
+10 The "Book of Life" is the place to have your name.